MFG 185 - Refrigerator VESTFROST - Free user manual and instructions

 - Relevant for Australia: Supply cord fitted with a plug complies with AS/NZS 3112.

-- If the supply cord is damaged, it must be replaced by the manufacturer, its service agent, or similarly qualified persons inorder to avoid a hazard.
+- If the supply cord is damaged, it must be replaced by the manufacturer, its service agent, or similarly qualified persons in order to avoid a hazard.

 - Frost formation on the interior evaporator wall and upper parts is a natural phenomenon.
 Therefore, the appliance should be defrosted during normal cleaning or maintenance.